mujoko/ecommerce-terraform-deploy/README.md

 # E-commerce Application Terraform Deployment

 This project provides infrastructure as code (IaC) using Terraform to deploy a Python Flask e-commerce web application to AWS EC2.
-The application is automatically cloned from https://github.com/mujoko/E-commerce-Web-App.git and deployed with all necessary dependencies.
+The application uses the local `app-source/` directory which includes enhanced checkout functionality, and is deployed using a separate deployment script.

 ## 🏗️ Architecture Overview